harish-shenoy/A8-Diego/README.md

 A8 also provides intelligent content based routing.
 This capability facilitates features such as A/B testing and traffic management.

 ## Installing the A8 Control Plane
 BMX Public Diego docker deployment is disabled for security reasons.
-(See CF documentation).
-Hence the usual method of runing A8 control plane as a Docker image will not work on Bluemix Public.
+(See [Docker Security Concerns in a multi-tenant environment]{http://docs.cloudfoundry.org/adminguide/docker.html#multi-tenant}).
+Hence the usual method of running A8 control plane as a Docker image will not work on Bluemix Public.

 To deploy A8 control plane, the registry and controller need to be deployed as CF applications.